nsrr/chat-documentation/pages/README.md

 Please include the following text in the Acknowledgements:

 > The Childhood Adenotonsillectomy Trial (CHAT) was supported by the National Institutes of Health (HL083075, HL083129, UL1-RR-024134, UL1 RR024989).
-The National Sleep Research Resource was supported by the National Institutes of Health, National Heart Lung and Blood Institute (R24 HL114473, RFP 75N92019R002).
+The National Sleep Research Resource was supported by the National Heart, Lung, and Blood Institute (R24 HL114473, RFP 75N92019R002).

 ## Data overview